 Now it’s time to take the next step.
 To become self hosted, you’re going to need to find a host.
-I use Hostgator and I’ve been very happy with them.
-Other well ranked hosts include Bluehost and Dreamhost.
+I use Hostgator and I’ve been happy with them.
+Other well ranked hosts include WPEngine and Host1Plus.
 Prices start around $4.00 a month depending on the size of your blog and your needs.

 I’m not going to go into detail here, because each host will be different and they can help you with the process.
 Believe me, it is very do-able by a layman.
 I know that because I’ve done it myself several times.

 Be brave.
 Buy your domain.
 It’s only about $10.
 Report back.
 Next week we’ll discuss ways to monitize your blog.